Rhytid/CISC108-Final-Project/README.md

 Phase 3
-- [ ] The game displays points
+- [x] The game displays points
 - [x] The game transitions between levels
-- [ ] (Maybe)Have items that float up like balloons in the background for cloud level
+- [x] Have all the levels completed
+- [ ] Have the game display "Game Over" when the player loses